CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 >**Bo:** def

 ## Wait, where are technical skills?

+As consultants, we definitely need technical skills to be able to build technical solutions for our clients.
+We all agree they're required.

+However, Steve brings up an interesting point on how some employers actually didn't care if the candidates could code, they just wanted someone **they could train to code**.

 >**Cristina:** I mean, I'm not surprised, but none of our list involves technical skills.

 >**Cristina:** It's of course a given that you need technical skills to be able to consult successfully.